Greenhouse Gas Reduction Strategies for Local Governments

 Renewable Energy Strategies

 The Clean Energy Transformation Act commits Washington to reaching 100% renewable energy by 2045.
 Local governments can help reach this goal and their own climate action objectives by promoting and incentivizing the use of renewable energy resources in homes, commercial buildings, and public facilities.
-The Washington Utilities and Transportation Commission (WUTC) provides several sample incentive programs for residential and commercial solar installation.
+The Washington Utilities and Transportation Commission (UTC) provides several sample incentive programs for residential and commercial solar installation.
 For example, local governments can streamline the installation of renewable energy in communities through their permitting processes.

 These samples demonstrate how renewable energy policies can be incorporated into CAPs: